 - As an admin, log into the web dashboard.
-Navigate to Settings > Integrations and scroll down.
+Navigate to Manage > Integrations and scroll down.

 - To modify the Single Sign-on setting, toggle the button to "Enabled" (default) or "Disabled".
 When Single Sign-On is enabled, anyone with an email address that matches the address of your service account will automatically join your team when they log in.

 - Understanding Office 365 identity and Azure Active Directory via Microsoft Support